zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- We started using Bevy GGRS for Jumpy, and we were very happy with how it simplified the game code.
-- Unfortunately, we ran into some big issues.
+- As we continued to use Bevy GGRS, we ran into quite a few gotchas.
 - Bevy's design is very focused on performance, and that, in most cases, comes at the expense of determinism.
-- Not much of Bevy is deterministic, and even less of it lends itself to snapshot and restore.
+- On top of that, very little in Bevy lends itself to snapshot and restore.
 - This meant that there were a lot of Bevy features we either couldn't use, or had to be extra careful with.
 - Things like events, `Local` system params, and `GlobalTransforms` couldn't be used.
 - Almost all queries had to be collected into a vector and sorted before we could safely iterate over them, to avoid the non-deterministic iteration order.
-- Finally, you have to attack rollback IDs to entities you want to sync, you have to be careful with how you use hierarchies, and storing `Entity`s in components requires implementing an extra `MapEntities` trait for that component.
+- Finally, you have to attach rollback IDs to entities you want to sync,
+- you have to be careful with how you use hierarchies,
+- and storing `Entity`s in components requires implementing an extra `MapEntities` trait.
 - All of these things were really easy to miss, and it was now a looming threat that with every change we made to the game, we could accidentally break determinism.
-- It felt like a new kind of "undefined behavior" to avoid, and for that matter, all the code was now `unsafe`.
+- It felt like a new kind of "undefined behavior" to avoid, and in that respect, all the code was now `unsafe`.
 - These issues weren't GGRS's fault, there were just no good ways get deterministic snapshot restore in Bevy.

 ---